mbcraft/LaravelUtils/README.md

 # How to install with composer

-If you are using composer, add the package with
+If you are using composer, install the package with

-'php composer.phar require mbcraft/laravelutils'
+    php composer.phar require mbcraft/laravelutils

-Then run 'php composer.phar install' to download the package.
+    php composer.phar install

 After downloading the package adding it as a dependency in your composer.json file, add the following lines to your 'app/Console/Kernel.php' file :
-`

     protected $commands = [